Minchinhampton Longstone

 Indeed the power of the stone is so great that any attempts to remove it from the earth have been without success.
 The stone is said to move only according to its own will and is rumoured to run around the farmer’s field when the church clock strikes midnight.

 A smaller standing stone is embedded in the adjacent drystone wall and may have originally formed a pair.
-The number of stories attached to the longstone make this one of the most intriguing monuments in the area.
+Some maintain that the stones were relocated from a nearby woodland, an area known as the Devil’s Churchyard.

 Visiting Information